 Locals that choose to form councils must provide a nomination and election procedure that conforms to the AFT constitution and to the Landrum-Griffin Act as stated above.
 In addition, they must:

-(Name and number of local), at a regular meeting on (date), 2018, has voted to join the (name of council) for the purpose of sending a delegate to the AFT convention in Pittsburgh on July 13, 2018.
+(Name and number of local), at a regular meeting on (date), 2022, has voted to join the (name of council) for the purpose of sending a delegate to the AFT convention in Boston on July 14, 2022.

 (Name and number of local) elects the following member for the office of delegate from the (name of council).
 In submitting this form, we certify that we have followed the applicable provisions of the AFT constitution and the Landrum-Griffin Act, and that we are the officers duly authorized to submit this form.

 Signature of president of local

 Signature of secretary or treasurer of local

 AFT state federations or locals may submit proposed amendments to the AFT constitution and bylaws to the convention as provided in Article X of the AFT constitution and Article XI of the AFT bylaws.
 All proposed amendments should include both the current wording and the proposed change.
 The proposed amendment must be signed by at least two elected officers of the affiliate, certifying that it has been approved for submission to the convention by the executive board or membership of the local, or by the executive board or convention of the state federation, or by the executive council of the AFT.
 Properly signed proposed amendments may be mailed, emailed in PDF format or faxed to the president, and must reach the national office by March 15, 2022.
 Send proposed amendments:

 - by email (preferred), to firstname.lastname@example.org;